Pham-dev/hls-blueprint-release/README.md

 - Open installer `http://localhost:3000/installer/index.html`

-- Deploy using installer UI entering required information.
+- Deploy using installer UI entering required information and watch the terminal output

 - Once installation is complete, close the installer via either
   - stop button `hls-ehr-installer` in Docker desktop; or